On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 We have a number 1 or 2 position in 21 markets across our three regions:

-Approx. 60% of total volumes are sold in emerging markets (excluding Russia), calculated using the MSCI classification (although we have included Greece as a developed market).
+Approx. 60% of total volumes is sold and 45% of revenue is generated in emerging markets, calculated using the MSCI classification (although we have included Greece as a developed market).

 Tuborg is our largest brand, accounting for approximately 15% of total volumes.